jura02/cdff-buildconf/README.md

 ## Install instructions of the InFuse software stack

-The following commands are executed in the root folder of your installation.
+The following commands should be executed in order to create a checkout of the software stack.

-1. Create a folder and move into it
+0. Create a folder and move into it

-2. Download the autoproj bootstrap script
+0. Download the autoproj bootstrap script
     ```
     $ wget http://www.rock-robotics.org/autoproj_bootstrap
     ```

-3. Run the boostrap script and provide the repository address and the branch to install
+0. Run the boostrap script and provide the repository address
     ```
     $ ruby autoproj_bootstrap git git@gitlab.spaceapplications.com:InFuse/cdff-buildconf
     ```

-4. Answer the autoproj_bootstrap questions.
-Defaults are usually OK, for example:
+0. Answer the autoproj_bootstrap questions.
+Defaults are usually OK (just hit enter), for example:
     ```
     The current directory is not empty, continue bootstrapping anyway ? [yes] yes
     ```

-5. Source your InFuse environment
+0. Source your InFuse environment
     ```
     $ source env.sh
     ```

-6. Update the installation
+0. Update the checkout
     ```
     $ autoproj update
     ```

+0. Answer the questions.
+Defaults are ok again.
     If it went fine, you should see a message similar to:
     ```
     Command finished successfully at 2018-04-09 15:13:05 +0200
     ```

-7. Answer the questions.
-Defaults are ok again.

-8. Compile the installation
+0. Compile the Sources

     ```
     $ autoproj build
     ```
     If it went fine, you should see a message similar to:
     ```
     Command finished successfully at 2018-04-10 03:13:37 +0200
     ```

-## Configuration of your autoproj build
+## Expert Options: Configuration of your autoproj build

 ### CMake